-A rather traditional astrologer once told me, that all Aquarian women were androgynous and “butch” looking, presumably because of Uranus’s asexual reputation.
-I also find it rather amusing that Robson says of Aquilla
+A fellow astrologer was of the opinion that all Aquarian women were androgynous and “butch” looking, presumably because of Uranus’s asexual reputation.
+He could be right if Aquilla is rising since Robson says of the Eagle:

 “It has also been said to give a love of swimming (Aqua), and to be connected with certain sex irregularities, the latter probably being greatest in that part of the constellation lying in Capricorn”